Sign any document online now.

 While the ESIGN Act provides a robust framework, there exist additional legal considerations pertinent to using electronic signatures.
 The primary bases for these considerations come from authentication and non-repudiation principles.

 The legal system must authenticate an electronic signature.
 It involves verifying the signer’s identity and confirming that the signature links directly to the signer.
-Often, authentication is achieved by either password, personal identification number (PIN), or biometric verification.
+Often, authentication is achieved by either a password, personal identification number (PIN), or biometric verification.

 Non-repudiation, another key factor, ensures that a party associated with a digital transaction cannot refute the validity of their electronic signature.
 The legal system enforces non-repudiation by maintaining a secure audit trail that documents each signer’s actions.